-Could I Lose My Job If My Employers Find Out I Have A Scottish Trust Deed?
+Could I Lose My Job If My Employers Find Out?

-How do I Know If I Am Not Allowed To Have A Scottish Trust Deed?
+How do I Know If I’m Not Allowed To Have One?

 Yes.
 You must have a job and after your essential living expenses are taken into account you should have around £150-£200 of disposable income to begin making payments.
 You cannot pay off your creditors using money you receive from benefits.